Leverhulme Doctoral Scholars on a visit to the Pitt Rivers Museum.

 Jill Lauriston

-The Leverhulme Doctoral Centre Publication beyond Print seeks to challenge the dominance of the printed word in the study of human culture and society, by examining other media used before, alongside and after print.
-It questions the assumptions that self-expression, political community and intellectual progress are best served by printing.
+The Centre questions the assumptions that self-expression, political community and intellectual progress are best served by printing.
 To do so, it ranges across both historical media (some still in use), such as inscriptions and handwriting, and new digital media.

-In this way, it asks how past methods of publication without print help us to understand future ones, and how emerging technology helps us to think about cultural history.
-It brings students of communication into dialogue across differences of time, language, discipline and technology, from the humanities to social sciences.
+It asks how past methods of publication without print help us to understand future ones, and how emerging technology helps us to think about cultural history.
+It brings students into dialogue across differences of time, language, discipline and technology, from the humanities to social sciences.